 In Fields Station LLC v.
 Capital Food Corp. of Fields Corner, the eventual debtor, Capital Food, was lessee (at below market rates) of commercial premises upon which it operated a grocery store.7 Capital Food stopped doing business and subleased the place to another store operator, which failed and departed, causing a default under the Capital Foods’ lease.8 Capital Foods decided to have another go at running a food store itself in the space and had nearly everything in place (except for city permits) by the deadline for cure set by the lessor’s notice of default.9

 In order to forestall forfeiture of its favorable leasehold, Capital Foods filed a chapter 11 case.
-The lessor moved for dismissal, relying upon Capital Foods’ representation that 1) it was solvent at the time it filed the chapter 11 petition (indeed, with the lease in place, it had adequate cash flow to pay its past and ongoing debts); 2) it could pay its unsecured debts without liquidating its assets; and 3) it thus had no present need for bankruptcy protection.11
+The lessor moved for dismissal, relying upon Capital Foods’ representation that 1) it was solvent at the time it filed the chapter 11 petition (indeed, with the lease in place, it had adequate cash flow to pay its past and ongoing debts); 2) it could pay its unsecured debts without liquidating its assets; and 3) it thus had no present need for bankruptcy protection.10 The court denied the motion, observing that imminent catastrophic events, like the prospect of Capital Foods losing its lease, or the hypothetical example of a threatened foreclosure on real property essential to a successful reorganization, provided ample justification for filing.
+Thus, the filing would serve two primary purposes of chapter 11 relief: the preservation of businesses as going concerns and the maximization of assets recoverable to satisfy unsecured claims.11

 In sum, solvent debtors can survive motions to dismiss the chapter 11 cases where: